reasonml/reasonml.github.io/docs/recursion.md

 };
 ```

+- Note: The `and` keyword is not specific to recursion, it can be used without
+the `rec` keyword.
+Doing so would cause all bindings to be created
+simultaneously but _not_ visible to each other.

 ## Recursive Types

 Types, unlike bindings, are recursive by default.
 This is because it is
-common for types to be recursive and uncommon for types to be overriden.
+common for types to be recursive and uncommon for types to be shadowed.
 A
 recursive type could be used to define a binary tree:

 ```reason